-- Procedures exist for the identification and measurement of the risk, making an extensive use of designated models, the allocation of facilities for operation, and the measurement of the extent of their use. - In the event of finding that a borrower has an exposure/sensitivity to changes in exchange rates and/or prices of commodities, the business function is required to examine the extent of the customer's sensitivity from an overall perspective, while taking into consideration the array of criteria requiring the customer's inclusion in the list of sensitive customers and weighing and quantifying the sensitivity to changes in the exchange rates and/or the prices of commodities embodied in its activity. - A periodic process exists for the testing of model coefficients, which are being updated according to the level of fluctuations in the financial markets and the Bank's risk appetite (updating of the "Add-On" coefficients, Value coefficients regarding collateral in the model applying to heavy traders on the capital market). - A control layout exists that, inter alia, includes limitation and warning lines, determined in accordance with the Bank's risk appetite levels.
-The effectiveness of restrictions and alert lines are being periodically examined by risk management (second line of defense), while modifying them to the Bank's risk appetite and the quality of counterparties. - In accordance with Proper Conduct of Banking Business Directive No. 330, the Bank manages the activity of customers operating on the capital market and in OTC activity (securities and derivative instruments), including speculative customers.

-In accordance therewith, the Bank maintains a current and periodic reporting system analyzing, inter alia, the activity in OTC derivatives, activity in securities, the development of risk and analysis of changes in exposure and in the level of risk of the customer.
-Furthermore, the activity of speculative customers is managed against full and liquid collateral, with defined risk appetite and additional limitations respectively.

-Current reporting layouts to business and control functions exist with respect to deviations and to the proximity to full utilization of limitations.
+- Procedures exist for the identification and measurement of the risk, making an extensive use of designated models, the allocation of facilities for operation, and the measurement of the extent of their use. - In the event of finding that a borrower has an exposure/sensitivity to changes in exchange rates and/or prices of commodities, the business function is required to examine the extent of the customer's sensitivity from an overall perspective, while taking into consideration the array of criteria requiring the customer's inclusion in the list of sensitive customers and weighing and quantifying the sensitivity to changes in the exchange rates and/or the prices of commodities embodied in its activity. - A periodic process exists for the testing of model coefficients, which are being updated according to the level of fluctuations in the financial markets and the Bank's risk appetite (updating of the "Add-On" coefficients, large active model coefficients in the capital market). - A control layout exists that, inter alia, includes limitation and warning lines, determined in accordance with the Bank's risk appetite levels.
+Effectiveness of the limitations and the alert levels are tested on a periodic basis by the second line of defense, while modifying them to market data and the quality of the counterparties. - In accordance with Proper Conduct of Banking Business Directive No. 330, the Bank manages the activity of customers operating on the capital market and in OTC activity (securities and derivative instruments), including speculative customers. - In accordance therewith, the Bank maintains a current and periodic reporting system analyzing, inter alia, the activity in OTC derivatives, activity in securities, the development of risk and analysis of changes in exposure and in the level of risk of the customer.
+Furthermore, the activity of speculative customers is managed against full and liquid collateral, with defined risk appetite and additional limitations respectively. - Current reporting layouts to business and control functions exist with respect to deviations and to the proximity to full utilization of limitations.